This Step: Practice Driving

 - Any other time you may drive only under supervision (except when traveling directly to and from church activities, work activities and school activities that take place on school grounds).

 - You may have 1 passenger, other than the adult supervisor during the first 6 months; this restriction doesn’t apply to immediate family members when the adult supervisor is in the car.

 During the second 6 months of unsupervised driving, you can only have 1 passenger riding with you when a supervisor is not present.

 If you are 18 years old and older, while driving with this learner’s permit, you must be accompanied by a licensed driver.
 Your passenger must be at least 21 years old and qualified to drive the class of vehicle in which you are training.

 B) Get Certification of Driver Training Completing

-Your sponsor then will certify that you have completed your 50 practice hours (including ten nighttime hours).
-Hang on to this certification so you can turn it into the Department of Education after your first six months behind the wheel.
+Your sponsor then will certify that you have completed your 50 practice hours (including 10 hours at night).
+Hang on to this certification so you can turn it into the Department of Education after your first 6 months behind the wheel.